raspberrypilearning/recruiting-volunteers/en/step_4.md

 --- /collapse ---

----
-title: Newspaper articles or radio interviews
+### Newspaper articles or radio interviews
----

 Utilise your local paper or radio station by proposing to do an article or segment about CoderDojo and your local club.
 You can then include a call for mentors.

 --- collapse ---
 ---
 title: Presentations or visits to local companies
 ---